herman088/HawkerHero/README.md

 # HawkerHero
+Hawker centres are the heart of Singapore's food culture — open-air complexes where independent stall owners serve affordable, iconic local dishes that have been perfected over generations
 HawkerHero is a hawker food discovery engine that lets users search by dish, with over  **6000** most relevant scraped reviews for over **60** hawkers as its data. \
 Instead of relying on static stall listings, HawkerHero **aggregates and analyzes** thousands of reviews, extracting dish-level sentiment and popularity so users can find the best laksa, char kway teow, or chicken rice anywhere in Singapore.